-SECTION 6.9 PROFESSIONAL PRACTICE EVALUATION
+SECTION 6.10.
+PROFESSIONAL PRACTICE EVALUATION

-- 6.9-1 Focused Professional Practice Evaluation.
-The Hospital's focused professional practice evaluation (FPPE) process is set forth, in detail, in the SPP 277 Policy, as such policy may be amended from time to time, and shall be implemented for all: - Practitioners requesting initial Privileges; (b) existing Practitioners requesting Privileges during the course of an appointment/Privilege period; and (c) in response to concerns regarding a Practitioner's ability to competently provide patient care.
-The FPPE period shall be used to determine the Practitioner's current clinical competence and ability to perform the requested Privileges. - 6.9-2 Ongoing Professional Practice Evaluation.
-Upon conclusion of the FPPE period, ongoing professional practice evaluation (OPPE) shall be conducted on all Practitioners with Privileges.
-The Hospital's OPPE process is set forth, in detail, in the SPP 277 Policy, as such policy may be amended from time to time, and requires the Hospital to gather, maintain, and review data on the performance of all Practitioners with Privileges on an ongoing basis.
+- 6.10-1 Focused Professional Practice Evaluation.
+The Hospital's focused professional practice evaluation (FPPE) process is set forth, in detail, in the Focused Professional Practice Evaluation (FPPE) and Ongoing Professional Practice Evaluation (OPPE) Policy and Procedure, as such policy may be amended from time to time, and shall be implemented for all: - a.
+Practitioners & APPs requesting initial Privileges; (b) existing Practitioners & APPs requesting Privileges during the course of an appointment/Privilege period; and (c) in response to concerns regarding a Practitioner's & APPs ability to competently provide patient care.
+The FPPE period shall be used to determine the Practitioner's & APPs current clinical competence and ability to perform the requested Privileges. - 6.10-2 Ongoing Professional Practice Evaluation.
+Upon conclusion of the FPPE period, ongoing professional practice evaluation (OPPE) shall be conducted on all Practitioners & APPs with Privileges.
+The Hospital's OPPE process is set forth, in detail, in the Focused Professional Practice Evaluation (FPPE) and Ongoing Professional Practice Evaluation (OPPE) Policy and Procedure, as such policy may be amended from time to time, and requires the Hospital to gather, maintain, and review data on the performance of all Practitioners and APPs with Privileges on an ongoing basis.